April 28, 2022

 Debit pull mandates

-Debit pull mandates in South Africa and Nigeria are cumbersome to set up and have strict rules around the amount that can be collected and the timing of those collections.
+Debit pull mandates in South Africa are cumbersome to set up and have strict rules around the amount that can be collected and the timing of those collections.
 VRP can be set up instantly (similar to saving a card on file) and then allows for variable collection amounts and flexible collection timing.

 Bank transfers (to a static or virtual account)